-- A. Cases for which Fee Required.
+A. Cases for which Fee Required.
 Each request for a contested case hearing, notice of appeal, or request for injunctive relief before the Court must be accompanied by a non-refundable filing fee in the amount set forth in Rule 71(C).
 A case will not be assigned to an administrative law judge and will not be processed until the filing fee has been paid or a waiver has been granted pursuant to Rule 71(B).
 This fee is not required for contested cases, appeals, or requests for injunctive relief brought by the State of South Carolina or its departments or agencies.
 For appeals brought pursuant to Al-Shabazz v.
 State, 338 S.C.
-354, 527 S.E.2d 742 (2000), the fee will be assessed only for the third and subsequent appeals filed by an inmate during a given calendar year. - B. Request for Waiver.
-A party who is unable to pay the filing fee may request a waiver of the fee by filing a completed Request for Waiver form with the Clerk of the Court at the same time the request for a contested case, notice of appeal, or request for injunctive relief is filed with the Court.
-Request for Waiver forms shall be issued by the Clerk of the Court.
+354, 527 S.E.2d 742 (2000), the fee will be assessed only for the third and subsequent appeals filed by an inmate during a given calendar year.

+B. Request for Waiver.
+A party who is unable to pay the filing fee may request a waiver of the fee by filing a completed Request for Waiver and Affidavit and a Financial Statement form with the Clerk of the Court at the same time the request for a contested case, notice of appeal, or request for injunctive relief is filed with the Court.
+These forms shall be issued by the Clerk of the Court.
 If the filing fee is not waived, the party must pay the filing fee within ten days of the date of receipt of the order denying waiver of the filing fee.
-If the filing fee for a case is waived on behalf of a party, any motions filed by that party in that case are exempt from the motion fee as provided in Rule 71(D). - C. Schedule of Filing Fees.
-The filing fee will be assessed according to the following schedule:
+If the filing fee for a case is waived on behalf of a party, any motions filed by that party in that case are exempt from the motion fee as provided in Rule 71(D).

 Case Type Fee

-Dept. of Corrections (3 rd and subsequent filing per calendar year)
+Dept. of Corrections (4th and subsequent filing per calendar year) \$25

-DHEC-Health Licensing
+DHEC-Health Licensing \$200

-DHECIndividual Septic Tanks
+DHECIndividual Septic Tanks \$100

 DHEC-(All other, including OCRM, CON and NAD) \$500

+Dept. of Health and Human Services (Provider Appeals) \$150

-Dept. of Health and Human Services
+Dept. of Health and Human Services (All Other Cases) \$25

-Dept. of Insurance-Rate Cases \$500
+Dept. of Insurance-Rate Cases \$350

 Dept. of Insurance-Agent Application \$200

 Dept. of Insurance-Agent Disciplinary \$200

 Dept. of Insurance-All Other \$200

 LLR- Wage Disputes (Department of Labor) \$50

 LLR- Appeals (Professional and Occupational

-Licensing Boards) \$200 Dept. of Natural Resources-Hunting/Fishing \$50 Dept. of Natural Resources- Coastal Fisheries \$50 DOR-Alcoholic Beverage License Applications \$150 DOR-Alcoholic Beverage License Violations \$150 DOR-Bingo Violations \$200 DOR-State Tax Cases (<\$100,000 in controversy) \$150 DOR-State Tax Cases (>\$100,000 in controversy) \$500 County Tax Cases (Residential & Personal Property) \$75 County Tax Cases (Commercial) \$350 Dept. of Social Services (Day Care Appeals) \$100 Dept. of Social Services (All Other) \$25 Dept. of Transportation \$200 SLED \$100 Setoff Debt Collection Act \$50 Requests for Injunctive Relief \$200 Other Contested Cases and Appeals (including cases from agencies not listed herein) Mation Food A for of \$50 will be improved for the following mati £:11:41-
+Licensing Boards) \$200

+Dept. of Natural Resources- Hunting/Fishing \$50

+Dept. of Natural Resources- Coastal Fisheries \$50

+DOR-Alcoholic Beverage License Applications \$150

+OOR-Alcoholic Beverage License Violations \$150

+OOR-Bingo Violations \$200

+DOR-State Tax Cases (<\$100,000 in controversy) \$150

+DOR-State Tax Cases (>\$100,000 in controversy) \$500

+County Tax Cases (Residential & Personal Property) \$75

+County Tax Cases (Commercial) \$350

+Dept. of Social Services (Day Care Appeals) \$100

+Dept. of Social Services (All Other) \$25

+Dept. of Transportation \$200

+PEBA (Retirement, EIP) \$50

+SLED \$100

+Setoff Debt Collection Act \$50

+Requests for Injunctive Relief \$200

+Other Contested Cases and Appeals (including cases from agencies not listed herein) \$150